R7T21/netscanner/README.md

 # netscanner
-This is local network scanner for get IP, MAC adress, vendor clients has connect your local network.
+This is local network scanner for get IP, MAC adress and vendor clients has connect your local network.

 ## Installing
 Type this command in terminal: